Kumar Wickramasinghe

-Hemantha Kumar Wickramasinghe is Nicolaos G. and Sue Curtis Alexopoulos Presidential Chair in Electrical Engineering and Computer Science at the University of California, Irvine.
+Hemantha Kumar Wickramasinghe is a British scientist who is Nicolaos G. and Sue Curtis Alexopoulos Presidential Chair in Electrical Engineering and Computer Science at the University of California, Irvine.

 Education

 He graduated from King's College London with a Bachelor of Science degree in Electronic and Electrical Engineering in 1970 and a PhD in Electronic and Electrical Engineering from University College London in 1974 where his advisor was Eric Ash.

 Career and research

 He was awarded the Joseph F. Keithley Award For Advances in Measurement Science in 2000.
 He was elected a Fellow of the Royal Society (FRS) in 2019.
 He is a member of the Center for Chemistry at the Space-Time Limit.

 Personal life

 He is the brother of noted mathematician, astronomer and astrobiologist Chandra Wickramasinghe.